-All the cables to the switch, that is, two 5m/m cables (or in some models a twin) from the dynamo, and one from both the tail lamp and the battery, should be pulled through the stem of the lamp.
-The cables from the positive dynamo and the positive battery terminals are taken to the terminal situated near the centre of the switch, marked +D & B, on the wiring diagram at the end of the booklet.
-The ends of these cables should be bared and fitted with 5m/m metal eyelets, and then secured to the terminal by means of the nut provided.
-When the ammeter is fitted, the cable from the positive dynamo terminal is secured to the left hand ammeter terminal
+All the cables to the switch, that is, two from the "Magdyno," one from the tail lamp, one from the battery, and one earthing cable (connected to some part of the machine frame), should be pulled through the stem of the lamp.
+The end of the cable from the battery terminal should be bared and fitted with a 5m/m metal eyelet, and then secured by means of the nut to the right-hand ammeter terminal as shown in the wiring diagram at the end of the booklet."